Membership terms and conditions

 Benefits from Co-op Partners

-7. How to have a say in how we run our business
+8. How to have a say in how we run our business

 In order to earn democratic points, you need to make Qualifying Purchases.
-The points that you earn will count towards your eligibility to stand for election in our Council or Member Nominated Director elections.
+The points that you earn will count towards your eligibility to vote in our general meetings and stand for election in our Council or Member Nominated Director elections.

-These Qualifying Purchases also count towards your eligibility to vote in our general meetings, Member Nominated Director elections and Council Elections.
 You can find out more about your eligibility to vote by visiting www.co-operative.coop/get-involved/voting.

-To make sure your Qualifying Purchases are registered in your Membership account you must either present your Membership card or give us your Membership number whenever you make purchases from the relevant Co-op businesses.
+To make sure your Qualifying Purchases are registered in your Membership account you must either present your Membership card or give us your Membership number whenever you make purchases from the relevant Co-op business.

 Democratic points don’t have any cash value and you can’t cash them in.